shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 With quote-ex, quote generation is always done out-of-process by working with an AESM service on the local platform.

+### Priority between the SGX DCAP and quote-ex Libraries

-An SGX platform can have either the quote-ex library or the DCAP library, or both of them installed.
+An SGX platform can have either the DCAP library or the quote-ex library, or both of them installed.

-Installation and configuration of the AESM background service is independent of the installation of the two libraries.
+* When only the DCAP library is installed, it will be used.
+* When only the quote-ex library is installed, it will be used.
+* When both libraries are installed:
+    * If the DCAP library is configured for in-process quote generation, the DCAP library is chosen, so this default behavior for existing applications is preserved.

-When both libraries and the background services are all installed and configured, the quote-ex should library takes precedence, as it supports more evidence formats.
+    * Otherwise if the DCAP library is configured for out-of-process quote generation, the quote-ex library will be used, as it supports more evidence formats.

 #### Options for Host-side Plugin Library Link with the SGX DCAP and quote-ex Libraries